A Curriculum that Matters

 • The curriculum continues from week to week and campers who stay more than one week do not repeat.

-• Upon registration campers complete a course selection form and select the course(s) they want to learn at camp (See Forms).
-Campers are then grouped by background and by age.
+• Once registered, campers complete a course selection form and select the course(s) they want to learn at camp (See Forms).

-Many of the camp counselors are ex-campers who have been associated with the camp for many years and are excellent role models for the campers.
-The staff skillfully administers the camp’s philosophy of motivating campers by presenting age appropriate lessons in exciting ways with examples the campers can relate to and identify with.
-The camper to staff ratio is 5:1.
+• The staff skillfully administers the camp’s philosophy of motivating campers by presenting age appropriate lessons in exciting ways with examples the campers can relate to and identify with.
+The camper to staff ratio is 5:1 and frequently 4:1